Get in Touch

 • Clustering as a machine learning task

-• Using distance metrics to assign and update clusters
+• Using distance to assign and update clusters

 6. Measuring performance for classification